-Fix macOS Ventura Secondary Monitor Not Detecting Flickering
+Fix macOS Sonoma External display Not Detecting & Flickering

-macOS Ventura update was released for both Apple m1 Silicon and Intel Mac users.
-After upgrade to macOS 13 Ventura from macOS 12 Monterey, several users noticed a lost of dual monitor functionality.
+macOS Sonoma an update, was released for Apple Silicon and Intel Mac users.
+Several users noticed a loss of dual monitor functionality after upgrading to macOS Sonoma from macOS 12 ventura.
 We know that dual display support is important for users working with heavy work, for example, graphics designers, Programmers, and others.
-Sometimes both display screens flicker on and off repeatedly when the second monitor is connected to the Thunderbolt port.
+Sometimes, both display screens flicker on and off repeatedly when the second monitor is connected to the Thunderbolt port.
 Another issue with External Display is Resolutions.

 MacBook Pro/Air Not Detecting External Display/Monitor